How to Manage Family Overdose During The Holidays

 Chestnuts roasting on an open fire and the stereo blasting Michael Bublé’s Christmas songs.
 That’s what the holidays are all about, right?
 But this time of the year also brings about one of the main concerns for any set of individuals stuck inside for any length of time: family overdose.
 So how do you deal with difficult family members during this supposedly happy time?
 We have a few tips that may help you deal with family overdose during these happy - albeit difficult - times.

-The Holidays & Family
+The Holidays and Family

 But why is dealing with our family so tiring?
 Shouldn’t we be able to enjoy this season?
 Why, oh, why, can’t we just be friends?
 Or at least socially functional family members?